discord-net/Discord.Net/docs/guides/int_framework/intro.md

 2. Constuctor tagged with `[ComplexParameterCtor]`.
 3. Type's only public constuctor.

+#### DM Permissions

+You can use the [EnabledInDmAttribute] to configure whether a globally-scoped top level command should be enabled in Dms or not.

+#### Default Member Permissions

+[DefaultMemberPermissionsAttribute] can be used when creating a command to set the permissions a user must have to use the command.
+Permission overwrites can be configured from the Integrations page of Guild Settings.
+[DefaultMemberPermissionsAttribute] cumulatively propagates down the class hierarchy until it reaches a top level command.
+This attribute can be only used on top level commands and will not work on commands that are nested in command groups.

 ## User Commands

 A valid User Command must have the following structure: